 After the team starts to define test cases, you can use the Test Case Readiness report to determine how many test cases have been defined and are ready to run.

 The Test Case Readiness report is useful only if your team is testing your application by using Test Runner and Microsoft Test Manager.
-For more information about how to define and use test cases, see Creating and Managing Tests.
+For more information about how to define and use test cases, see Planning manual tests using the web portal.

 In this topic